From Revolution to Soviet Empire Tour (5 Days)

 'Flat' Museums of the Alliluyev and the Elizarov families

 Those interested in the biography of Vladimir Lenin will certainly enjoy a visit to the Elizarov Flat-Museum.
-Before 1916 it was the home of Lenin's sister Anna and her husband Mark Elizarov, a revolutionary and later a Soviet politician.
+In 1915 - 1917 it was the home of Lenin’s sister Anna and her husband Mark Elizarov, a revolutionary and later a Soviet politician.
 In April 1917 Lenin and his wife Nadezhda Krupskaya came to stay here.
 Although they lived in the flat for only three months, Lenin wrote about 150 works there.

 Another address with links to the revolution is the Alliluyev Flat Museum.
 Joseph Stalin, who was married to Alliluyev’s youngest daughter Nadezhda, lived here for a time.
 Among those who visited the flat were Lenin and his wife Krupskaya.